miklevin/MikeLev.in/index.md

 absolve you from having to learn to code.
 It just makes sketching things out initially a lot easier.
 However, complex things remain complex.

-Even if Jensen Huang says you won't have to learn to code, someone will have to craft the output of the AI into a cohesive whole.
-The AI will provide you with pieces that snap together, but you will need to know how they are snapping together and interacting, and you're going to need to look at it and understand.
-Expressing the precision process-control automation requires will be as easy as AI can make it for you (probably Python), but it won't be in English.
+Right while Jensen Huang says you won't have to learn to code and calls Python weird, he says the first time you talk to AI will be in English, but the second time it can <a href="https://www.youtube.com/shorts/NSBdLouwEDM">give you the Python code</a>.
+Get it?
+So you won't need to learn how to code unless you want to do the second-pass refinements.
+English is not reliable enough to build automated systems around, and the lingua franca of tech is now Python.

 ## The Hamster Wheel of Faddish Tech